Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Water Filter

-Level 3: Items that you Need for 48 Hours Away From Home
+Level 3: Items that You Need for 48 Hours Away From Home

 Level 3 is those items that you need to survive for more than 48 hours if you have yet to reach your home.
 These are the following: